Serg-Norseman/AquaLog/README.md

 [![Lines of code](https://sonarcloud.io/api/project_badges/measure?project=AquaMate&metric=ncloc)](https://sonarcloud.io/dashboard?id=AquaMate)

 Home aquariums manager and helper.
 A simple program for monitoring and maintaining aquariums.
-It is also planned to collect and monitor data through Arduino.
+It is also supported to collect and monitor data through Arduino.

 Features:
 - Aquarium, tank properties;